-- Regional workforce development boards
+- Regional workforce development board

-- Community action agencies
+- Community action agency

-- Institutions of higher education
+- Institution of higher education

-- Private occupational schools
+- Private occupational school

-- Providers of an alternate route to certification program approved by the State Board of Education
+- Provider of an alternate route to certification

+program approved by the State Board of Education

-- Providers of a training program listed on the Labor Department's Eligible Training Provider List
+- Provider of a training program listed on the Labor

+Department's Eligible Training Provider List

-- Previously, all institutions were required to report credential information to OHE. - Replaces the previous legislation on reporting requirements from public and independent institutions to OHE. - Legislation expands OHE's current credential inventory activities. - Collect more information about credentials - Collect credentials from more sources (e.g. ARC, EPTL) - OHE will serve as the publisher of credentials to Credential Engine. - OHE working with OWS and NEBHE for implementation
+- Previously, all postsecondary occupational schools were required to report credential information to OHE. - Legislation expands OHE's current credential inventory activities. - Collect more information about credentials - Collect credentials from more sources (e.g. ARC, EPTL) - OHE will serve as the publisher of credentials to Credential Engine. - OHE working with OWS and NEBHE for implementation